bbernhard1/MobaDisplay_USB_ArduinoNano/README.md

 ## This Arduino Project is to be used with iTrain Model Railroud control software.
 #### It can drive a model Platform-Clock and/or Platform-Train-Departure-Display.
-Previously both display where available as dedicated projects, now both had been combined in one universal code.
+Previously both display where available as dedicated projects, now both had been combined in one universal code. </br>
-The connection to the host is via USB COM port.
-A re implementatin of the telnet link which is known from previous project is in work.
+The connection to the host is via USB COM port. </br> A re implementatin of the telnet link which is known from previous project is in work.
 At the moment the code is configured to drive both display type at the same time.
-It is already prepared to to support two or more displays of same type.
+It is already prepared to to support two or more displays of same type. </br>
 This will added at a later state.
-This is how the result look like. - Ideas for a nice 3D printed housing are welcome -
+Here is an sampel how the result look like. - Ideas for a nice 3D printed housing are welcome -

 ![PlatformDisplay](https://user-images.githubusercontent.com/10500682/143893848-ba484191-0319-47d4-91c9-c8e92d3ffb47.jpg)

-The interface to iTrain is done with powershell scripts which are called from iTrain actions.
+The interface to iTrain is done with powershell scripts which are called from iTrain actions. </br>
 They can be found in the ./script subfolder.
 ***
 #### Platform Clock: